Overview (a.k.a. TLDR)

 - Your academic essay is knowledge that you create for the learning community of which you’re a member (a.k.a. the academy).

 As a student in Core classes, especially in COR 102, you can expect that at least some of the major work in the course will entail writing academic essays.
 That term, academic essay, might sound as if it’s referring to a specific writing genre.
 That’s because it is.
 An academic essay is not a short story, an electronic game design document, a lesson plan, or a scientific lab report.
 It’s something else.
 What exactly is it, though?
 That depends, to some extent, on how the professor who has asked you to write an academic essay has chosen to define it.
-As Kathy Duffin posits in this essay written for the Writing Center at Harvard University, while an academic essay may “vary in expression from discipline to discipline,” it “should should show us a mind developing a thesis, supporting that thesis with evidence, deftly anticipating objections or counterarguments, and maintaining the momentum of discovery.”
+As Kathy Duffin posits in an essay written for the Writing Center at Harvard University, while an academic essay may “vary in expression from discipline to discipline,” it “should show us a mind developing a thesis, supporting that thesis with evidence, deftly anticipating objections or counterarguments, and maintaining the momentum of discovery.”

 Even though Duffin’s essay is more than 20 years old, I still find her description interesting for a few reasons, one of which being the way that she has sandwiched, so to speak, some established content requirements of academic essays in between two broad intellectual functions of the academic essay.
 Here’s what I see: